 You can use the regular timing or clock network reports to review the clock paths and identify the situations where two clocks propagate on a same clock tree and are used at the same time in a timing path where the startpoint and endpoint clock pins are connected to the same clock tree.
 This analysis can be a time consuming task.
 Instead, you can review the multiple_clock section of the Check Timing report.
 This section returns a list of clock pins and their associated timing clocks.

-Based on the clock tree topology, you must apply different constraints:
+Based on the clock tree topology, you must apply different constraints as described in the following sections.